 Preserves natural tooth structure

 Cosmetic bonding can be placed in well under 30 minutes at our office.
-It is an excellent option to close spaces between teeth.
-Dentists begin by cleaning and preparing the enamel surface to receive the bonding material, which will be hand-blended to ensure that it perfectly matches the color of your natural teeth.
+It is an excellent option to close diastemas between teeth.
+Dentists begin by cleaning and preparing the enamel surface to receive the bonding material.
+They will then hand blend the composite resin to ensure that it perfectly matches the color of your natural teeth.

-Porcelain dental crown
+Porcelain dental crown to close a gap

-Sometimes, a tooth is significantly smaller than those around it, or it has suffered damage to its structure that leaves a space between it and a neighboring tooth.
-To close the spaces between teeth, your dentist might recommend placing one or two custom-designed caps.
-A porcelain crown will be fashioned according to blend into your smile and to ensure that it closes the diastema.
+Sometimes, a tooth is significantly smaller than those around it.
+Or it has suffered damage to its structure that leaves a space between it and a neighboring tooth.
+To close a diastema between teeth, your dentist might recommend placing one or two custom designed caps.
+Lifelike crowns can be fashioned to blend with your smile and to ensure that it closes the diastema.

-The growing trend of DIY or mail-order braces to address diastema is of concern to all professional dentists.
+The growing trend of DIY or mail order braces to address diastema is of concern to all professional dentists.
 These unproven products promise to correct gaps in your smile.
 Some products advise using an elastic band to pull teeth.
 Doing so can pose serious dangers to your teeth and gums.
 Remember, any treatment that alters the appearance or orientation of your teeth requires professional supervision.
 Patients who try to close spaces between their teeth by treating themselves risk damaging or even losing a tooth.

 The American Dental Association offers this warning:

-The ADA strongly discourages the practice of do-it-yourself orthodontics because of the potential for harm to patients.
+The ADA strongly discourages the practice of do it yourself orthodontics because of the potential for harm to patients.
 Patients are being inundated with direct marketing campaigns encouraging them to initiate and manage their own orthodontic treatment.
 These campaigns are operating in multiple media outlets, including online, billboards and television ads.
 [The ADA] supports the importance of dentists being in charge of diagnosing and treating patients to ensure the safe delivery of appropriate care.

-If you are asking yourself how to close a diastema, schedule a consultation by calling us at 847-234-0517.
+While a handful of celebrities can rock a diastema, few of us can.
+If you have gapped teeth or any other smile concerns, we can offer a number of custom cosmetic solutions.
+If you are looking for invisible restorations, schedule a consultation by calling us at 847-234-0517.
 We also proudly serve residents of Chicago and all surrounding communities in the Chicago Metro area.